swcarpentry/website/_posts/2016/01/2016-01-14-steering-lauren-michael.md

  in research.
 These strategies will be essential to securing the organization's financial sustainability, enabling SWC to scale for the increasing demand for workshops and materials.
- Furthermore, I look forward to more formally represent SWC, in part, to manage perceptions of the brand by emerging stakeholders.
+ Furthermore, I look forward to more formally representing SWC, in part, to manage perceptions of the brand by emerging stakeholders.

 Because an organization like SWC is only as strong as its community,